The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 And the \(R^2\) value is 0.39, higher than the model with only culmen length (0.30) and the model with only flipper length (0.22).
 So predictions based on both explanatory variables are better than predictions based on either one alone.

-But it is not as much better as we might have hoped.
-If flipper length reduces MSE by 22% and culmen length reduces it by 30%, why don’t the two of them together reduce it by a total of 52%.
+But they are not as much better as we might have hoped.
+If flipper length reduces MSE by 22% and culmen length reduces it by 30%, why don’t the two of them together reduce it by a total of 52%?
 The reason is that the explanatory variables are correlated with each other.

 from thinkstats import corrcoef